-We describe an automated flow that finds symmetries in CNF instances and uses them to speed up SAT search.
-This flow dramatically speeds up the solution of two well-known provably-difficult benchmark families - pigeon-hole problems and Urguhart benchmarks.
-We propose constructions of realistic satisfiable and unsatisfiable SAT instances, arising in routing applications, that are unusually difficult for their size.
-Unlike most existing SAT benchmarks, our benchmark families enable studies of the asymptotic performance of SAT solvers.
+In this work we proposed, for the first time, a completely automated flow that is able to find symmetries in CNF instances and use them to speed up SAT search.
+This flow dramatically improves overall CPU time required to solve two well-known provably difficult SAT benchmark families - pigeon-hole problems and Urquhart benchmarks.
+Additionally, we propose constructions of realistic satisfiable and unsatisfiable SAT instances derived from applications in detailed routing of FPGAs [22] as well as satisfiable randomized instances derived from global routing.
+Those instances are unusually difficult for their size, e.g., when compared to recent microprocessor verification benchmarks [28].
+Unlike the majority of existing SAT benchmarks, our benchmark families enable studies of the asymptotic performance (scalability) of SAT solvers.
+All of benchmarks used in this work will be posted on the Web.

-Since symmetry-finding is a bottleneck, we speed it up using opportunistic approaches.
+Since symmetry finding is often a bottleneck in our flow, we propose two opportunistic approaches that speed up symmetry finding.
 In one, we only look for symmetries that permute small groups of variables.
 Those groups are determined by sliding a fixed-sized window along a given variable ordering.
-The second approach attempts to improve the construction of SAT instances by detecting symmetries in domain-specific terms so that new clauses can be added during construction.
-We find astronomically many symmetries in randomized Urquhart and grout benchmarks, showing that randomization is compatible with symmetries.
-We explain symmetries in grout benchmarks and break them using domain-specific knowledge.
+The second approach attempts to improve the domain-specific construction of SAT instances by detecting symmetries in domain-specific terms so that symmetry-breaking clauses can be added during the SAT instance construction.
+Improved SAT encodings lead to reduced solver times.
+We also point out that design symmetries may be available in the process of IP reuse, if the reused IP was adequately characterized.